Frugal Fitness- What (and what NOT) to Eat

 Allow me to explain, it’s not just about the calories, it’s about the fact that your body is constantly being inundated with new fuel and never having the opportunity to burn the excess fuel (fat) that you’ve likely stored.

-By fasting a few hours, your body goes into a fat burning state and utilizes the stored fat for energy.
+By fasting a few hours, your body goes into a fat-burning state and utilizes the stored fat for energy.

-Intermittent fasting has worked wonders for me in losing weight and getting my blood sugar levels normalized.
+Intermittent fasting (IF) has worked wonders for me in losing weight and getting my blood sugar levels normalized.
 I used to experience severe hypoglycemia symptoms that started with frightening heart palpitations, progressed to severe shaking, lightheadedness, nausea, tingling lips and mental confusion.
 What I realized very early on (within a few days) of intermittent fasting was that my blood sugar issues dissipated very quickly, resolving those symptoms permanently.

 When I first lost the majority of my weight, my eating window was from 9 am-7pm.
 At the time, I really had no idea that I was intermittent fasting, I just knew that eating just prior to bedtime led to weight gain for me.
 In the mornings, I wasn’t remotely interested in eating anything before 9 or 10 am, because it would trigger my hypoglycemia symptoms.